maurovm/thesis_template/README.md

 reports, theses, journal papers or other academic documents.
 You can write your LaTeX documents from scratch, however, it is often easier to start with an already written template.
-This way, you can focus (as your DPhil supervisor and your viva panel expect) on the contents of your research contributions rather than spending time formatting your document or applying other cosmetic changes.
-To this end, this repository contains a LaTeX template that can be used for a 4th year project (4YP) report or a DPhil/PhD thesis.
-The typical 4YP report contains around 50 pages, whereas a DPhil thesis can contain approximately 250 pages.
-Although the LaTeX template was written and formatted for the [Department of Engineering Science](https://www.eng.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk), it should be easy for you to adjust the template to suit the requirements of other academic institution.
+This way, you can focus (as your DPhil supervisor and your viva panel expect) on writing about your exciting research contributions rather than spending time formatting your document or applying other cosmetic changes.
+To this end, this repository contains a LaTeX template that can be used for a 4th year project (4YP) report or a DPhil / PhD thesis.
+The typical 4YP report contains around 50 pages, whereas a DPhil / PhD thesis is a much larger document.
+Although this LaTeX template was written and formatted for the [Department of Engineering Science](https://www.eng.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk), it should be easy for you to adjust the template to suit the requirements of other academic institution.